viniciuspx/Find_IndSets/README.md

 - Read Graph and multiply by K2.
 (Cartesian Product)
 - Read Graph using Adjancy Matrix.
 - Generate a random Graph.
-- Print Alpha and I of all graphs tested.
+- Print Alpha and I of all graphs read, and which M_i the grapph belongs to.

 ## Version in Development